 Let’s start down south with Amsterdam-Zuid

-For expats moving to Amsterdam with a young family, the borough Zuid (south) is definitely a good place to start looking when wondering where to live in Amsterdam.
+For expats moving with a young family, the borough Zuid (south) is definitely a good place to start looking when wondering where to live in Amsterdam.
 The British School is located here and the Amsterdam International Community School is just a short cycle ride away.
 It’s not far from the city centre and it’s bordered by Amsterdam’s largest city park, the Vondelpark.

 The ‘New South’, Buitenveldert and Amstelveen

 Popular as it is, rents in Zuid are generally high, and parking space is scarce.
 If that feels claustrophobic, it might be worth looking slightly further south, to Buitenveldert and Amstelveen.
-Lots of green open spaces, wider streets, houses with gardens and plenty of parking space.
+Lots of open green spaces, wider streets, houses with gardens and plenty of parking space.
 Amstelveen is actually a suburb of Amsterdam but public transport into the city is excellent and there are lots of restaurants and cafés.
 It’s also right next to the green lung of the city, the Amsterdam forest.

 The reclaimed islands in the IJ and Ijburg